Football at the 2021 SEA Games – Men's tournament final

 At 19:00 on May 22, 2022 (UTC+07:00), the men's football final match at the 2021 SEA Games between the two U-23 teams, Vietnam and Thailand, took place at My Dinh National Stadium, Hanoi.
-This is the 23rd final match of men's football at the Southeast Asian Games, one of the competitions of the games, and is also part of the final competition day of the 31st games taking place in Vietnam.
+This was the 23rd final match of men's football at the Southeast Asian Games, one of the competitions of the games, and was also part of the final competition day of the 31st games taking place in Vietnam.

 Vietnam won 1–0 by the only goal of Nhâm Mạnh Dũng in the 83rd minute of the match, thereby helping Vietnam win the gold medal in men's football.
-This is the second time Vietnam won the gold medal in this competition, after the first time in 2019.
+This is the second time Vietnam won the gold medal in this competition, the first being in 2019.
 (Note: Previously, the South Vietnamese team had won the gold medal in men's football at the 1959 SEAP Games.
 After Vietnam was unified in 1975, this medal was considered to belong to the unified Vietnamese team.)
-All information about the team's victory was reported by Vietnamese state media very quickly after the match ended, many fans took to the streets to celebrate the victory.
-This is one of the outstanding achievements of Vietnamese football in the first half of 2022, and also the last outstanding achievement of coach Park Hang-seo with the country's U-23 team, because he officially said goodbye to the team after the 31st congress in Vietnam.
+All information about the team's victory was reported by Vietnamese state media after the match ended.
+Many fans took to the streets to celebrate the victory.
+This is one of the outstanding achievements of Vietnamese football in the first half of 2022, and also the last game where coach Park Hang-seo was involved with Vietnam's U-23 team, because he officially left the team after the 31st congress in Vietnam.